FredrikBakken/udacity_data-engineering/capstone-project/readme.md

 The **MaxMind City dataset** contains two CSV files, the first containing the IPv4-blocks and geolocations, and the second containing support information such as continent, country, city name, and time zone.
 They contain a descriptive header and multiple structured columns with data, which will be used to enrich the IoT-23 dataset.

 ## Data Cleaning
 From the data exploration phase, it is clear that the data found in the IoT-23 dataset needs to be cleaned by removing the commented lines.
-Since this dataset also includes network captures from IoT devices over a time periode, it is possible to use the timestamp value found in the `ts` column to split the dataset by days.
+Since this dataset also includes network captures from IoT devices over a time periode, it is possible to use the timestamp value found in the `ts` column to split the dataset by day.
 This makes it possible for us to simulate a summary of daily packets, which can be processed by a daily schedule using Apache Airflow.

-An [Airflow DAG](https://airflow.apache.org/docs/stable/concepts.html#dags) is therefore set up to handle the cleaning of the IoT-23 dataset, named **step-1_data-cleaner** (found in the dags/data_cleaner.py file).
+An [Airflow DAG](https://airflow.apache.org/docs/stable/concepts.html#dags) is therefore set up to handle the cleaning of the IoT-23 dataset, named **step-1_data-cleaner** (found in the [dags/data_cleaner.py](https://github.com/FredrikBakken/udacity_data-engineering/blob/master/capstone-project/dags/data_cleaner.py) file).
 This DAG consists of five tasks that cleans and prepares the dataset:

 ![Data Cleaning DAG](https://raw.githubusercontent.com/FredrikBakken/udacity_data-engineering/master/assets/imgs/data-cleaner.png)